rackerlabs/rackspace-how-to/content/dedicated-hosting/remove-vpn-user-myrackspace-portal.md

 ### Automation process

 After you create a ticket, the automation process begins.
-Following is an overview of how the automation process works:
+The following overview describes the automation process:

 1. The automation creates an array of all the firewalls on your account.